The Perspective of an Explorer

 No matter how many summer holiday destinations you travel, souks are one of the main attraction points in Morocco Tourism.
 All eastern influence countries like Dubai, Saudi Arabia, etc have one thing in common.
 The market squares.

-And to be honest, it’s every female (or male) travellers’ dream to visit new markets every day.
+And to be honest, it’s every female (or male) travelers’ dream to visit new markets every day.

 Follow your soul, it will take you directly to….
 Best tourist attraction, SOUK!